wasabi315/type-search-zoo/README.md

 ### Rittri89

 - Type system: Hindley-Milner
-- Search flexibility:
+- Search features:
-  - Insensitive to currying/uncurrying and the argument order
+  - Insensitivity to
-  - Associative and commutative products with identity
+    - Currying/uncurrying
+    - The order of arguments and product components
+    - A function that returns a pair / a pair of functions that return the components

 ```text
 > (x * y -> y) -> [x] -> y -> y